dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1892: Guidelines must ensure proper fund use.
+### T1892: Public funding must be transparent and accountable.

 |Support|
 |---|